Like any craftsperson, a skilled writer has a box of elaborate tools and templates at their disposal.

 A daily routine is essential for a productive writing life.
 You may have the sharpest mind and the most creative ideas, but if you don’t sit down to actually do your job, it won’t do you any good.

-If you look at lives of creatives, you’ll see the pertinacity with which they pursue their endeavors and how they guard themselves against any interruption.
+If you look at the lives of creatives, you’ll see the pertinacity with which they pursue their endeavors and how they guard themselves against any interruption.
 Read about the daily routines of over a dozen famous writers and learn from them.

 2. Use a timer for productivity and guard yourself against distractions